George Goschen, 2nd Viscount Goschen

-George Joachim Goschen, 2nd Viscount, was the son of prominent Conservative (formerly Liberal and Liberal Unionist) politician and Chancellor of the Exchequer, George Goschen, 1st Viscount Goschen.
+Goschen was the son of prominent Conservative (formerly Liberal and Liberal Unionist) politician and Chancellor of the Exchequer, George Goschen, 1st Viscount Goschen.
 He had his early education in the United Kingdom and served as Secretary to Victor Child Villiers, 7th Earl of Jersey, the Governor of New South Wales in Australia from 1890 to 1892.
 In 1895 and 1900, he was elected to the House of Commons from East Grinstead and served as a Member of Parliament from 1895 to 1906 and as the Parliamentary Secretary to the Board of Agriculture and Fisheries from March to June 1918.
-In 1924 he was appointed Governor of Madras, India, and served from 1924 to 1929, and acted as the Viceroy of India from 1929 to 1931.
+In 1924, he was appointed Governor of Madras Presidency, India, and served there from 1924 to 1929.
+He acted as the Viceroy of India in place of Edward Wood, 1st Earl of Halifax, from 1929 to 1931.
 He died in 1952 at the age of 85.

-Goschen was knighted the grace of Order of Saint John in 1921 and made a GCSI in March 1924.
+Goschen was knighted the grace of Order of Saint John in 1921 and made a Knight Grand Commander of Order of the Star of India in March 1924.
 He was also a member of the Privy Council of the United Kingdom.

 Early life and family

-George Joachim Goschen was born to George Goschen, 1st Viscount Goschen, and his wife Lucy née Dalley on 15 October 1866 at Hastings.
-His ancestors had moved to the United Kingdom from Germany.
-He was education at Rugby School, and Balliol College, Oxford.
+Goschen was born the eldest son of George Joachim Goschen, 1st Viscount Goschen, and his wife Lucy Dalley (1830–1898), daughter of John Dalley, on 15 October 1866 at St Leonards-on-Sea, Hastings.
+The Goschen family was eminent in both Germany and Britain; indeed, his grandfather, Wilhelm Heinrich Göschen, who settled in England in 1814 during the Napoleonic wars, was co-founder of the merchant banking firm Frühling & Göschen and the son of publisher Georg Joachim Göschen, of Leipzig, Kingdom of Saxony.
+He was educated at Rugby School, and Balliol College, Oxford.

-Goschen fell in love with Lady Margaret Evelyn Gathorne-Hardy, the youngest of five daughters of the Earl of Cranbrook, who was eight years older than he was, but still desired to marry her.
+Goschen fell in love with Lady Margaret Evelyn Gathorne-Hardy, the youngest daughter the Earl of Cranbrook, who was eight years older than he was, but still desired to marry her.
 His father, the 1st Viscount, was, however, strongly opposed to their marriage and used his influence to get an appointment for his son as a Private Secretary to Lord Jersey, the Governor of New South Wales in Australia.
 Goschen calmly obeyed his father's orders and worked in Australia from 1890 to 1892.
 On his return from Australia, however, he married Margaret in 1893.

-He was a Major in the 2nd Volunteer Battalion of The Buffs (East Kent Regiment), and from February 1901 served as an extra Aide de camp to Lord Roberts, Commander-in-Chief during the Second Boer War.
+He was a Major in the 2nd Volunteer Battalion of The Buffs (East Kent Regiment), and from February 1901 served as an aide-de-camp (ADC) to Lord Roberts, Commander-in-Chief during the Second Boer War.
+He fought in the First World War as Commandant of the 2nd/5th Battalion, East Kent Regiment.